ingrammicro/concerto/README.md

 ```
 Take note of your preferred location.
 We will use `53f0f0e2d8a5975a1c00006c` for Europe.

-When using Concerto's Web UI, the wizard takes care of filtering appropriate cloud providers for that location.
-However, using the CLI is the user's responsibility to chose a cloud provider and a server plan capable of instantiating the stack in that location.
-To show all possible providers execute this command:
+When using Concerto's Web UI, the wizard takes care of filtering appropriate cloud accounts for that location.
+However, using the CLI is the user's responsibility to choose a cloud provider and a server plan capable of instantiating the stack in that location.
+To show all possible cloud accounts execute this command:
 ```

-$ concerto cloud cloud_providers list
+$ concerto settings cloud_accounts list
 ID                         NAME                  REQUIRED CREDENTIALS                                   PROVIDED SERVICES 53f0f099d8a5975a1c000001   Linode                [api_key]                                              [server] 53f0f099d8a5975a1c000002   AWS                   [access_key_id secret_access_key]                      [server]